ProFormA/proformaxml/Whitepaper_Task.md

 ### The test-configuration part

 The test-configuration contains all parameters which are needed for configuring this specific test.
-The test-configuration should either contain a files part or a code element which contains the actual code of the test.
-It has sub-elements which are required, however, each test can also have elements of its own namespace for test-type specific configuration options.
+Each test can also have elements of its own namespace for test-type specific configuration options.